Money and

 (March 11, 2011)

 Summary: Money desensitization occurs when you spend money without being aware of its true cost to you.
-The marketplace abounds with forces that use money sensitization to induce you to spend as much money as possible, even when doing so is against your own best interests.
+The marketplace abounds with forces that use money desensitization to induce you to spend as much money as possible, even when doing so is against your own best interests.

 When you take out a student loan, negotiate a mortgage, or even buy something inexpensive on the Internet, you probably feel as if you are making a choice using your own free will.
 The truth is, the moment you enter the marketplace, you are being manipulated far more than you realize.
 The biggest culprit is what economists call MONEY DESENSITIZATION.